sarthakmittal92/sarthakmittal92.github.io/internships/index.md

 ## Summer 2022
 **Language Modeling Intern** - [International Workplace](https://www.internationalworkplace.com/)
 Guide: [Sheruan Bashar](https://www.linkedin.com/in/sheruan-bashar-6b2517160/)
+- Used pandas in Python to analyse and group 1300+ content titles mapped to multiple objectives
+- Implemented prefix matching and a probability function with 3 variables to predict outcomes
-Worked remotely on mapping newsfeed to learning outcomes and converting it to a web API deployed using Azure ML.
+- Deployed language model mapping newsfeed to learning outcomes as a web API using Azure ML

 ## Winter 2021
 **Software Developer Intern** - [Greatfour Systems](https://greatfour.com/)
 Guide: [Sai Kumar Attivilli](https://in.linkedin.com/in/sai-kumar-attivilli-368521b1)
-Worked remotely on enhancing speed of multi-scale template matching using Python API of OpenCV.
+- Utilised Python API for OpenCV and MTM in image resizing and multi-scale template matching
+- Made multiple algorithmic enhancements to improve template to destination matching speed by 60%

 [Back](..)